imitelis/Full_Stack_Open_Exercises/part08/README.md

 ### 8.7: Updating the birth year of an author

-Implement mutation editAuthor, which can be used to set a birth year for an author.
+Implement mutation `editAuthor`, which can be used to set a birth year for an author.
 The mutation is used like so:

 ```
 mutation {